-† Pyrethrins should be measured as the cumulative residues of pyrethrin 1, cinerin 1 and jasmolin 1 (CAS numbers 121-21-1, 25402-06-6, and 4466-14-2 respectively).
+Pyrethrins should be measured as the cumulative residues of pyrethrin 1, cinerin 1 and jasmolin 1 (CAS numbers 121-21-1, 25402-06-6, and 4466-14-2 respectively).

-AUTH: 50-46-344, MCA IMP: 50-46-303, 50-46-308, 50-46-311, 50-46-326, MCA

-NEW RULE XII (37.107.305) MARIJUANA TESTING LABORATORY LICENSEE REQUIREMENTS (1) through (4) remain as proposed.
-(5) All licensee employees must wear a department-issued identification badge or clothing that easily identifies the individual as an employee.

-(6) A licensee must maintain a daily log of all visitor activity to a limited access area on a registered premises.
-The log must contain the first and last name and the date they visited.

-(9) A licensee must have a written security plan maintained on the premises that adequately safeguards against theft, diversion, or tampering of marijuana items both on the premises and during transit.

-(11) A licensee must ensure general sanitary requirements are met on the premises to include:

-(a) adequate and convenient hand-washing facilities;

-(b) proper and timely removal of all litter and waste; and

-(c) adequate and readily accessible toilet facilities that are maintained in a sanitary condition and good repair;.

-(d) prohibiting a licensee or licensee employee with a communicable disease, open or draining skin lesions, or any illness accompanied by diarrhea or vomiting from working on a premises until the condition is corrected if the individual has a reasonable possibility of contacting marijuana items; and

-(e) assurance that the licensee or licensee employees wash hands thoroughly before starting work, prior to having contact with a marijuana item, and at any other time when the hands may have become soiled or contaminated.
+- (5) All licensee employees must wear a department-issued identification badge or clothing that easily identifies the individual as an employee. - (6) A licensee must maintain a daily log of all visitor activity to a limited access area on a registered premises.
+The log must contain the first and last name and the date they visited. - (7) and (8) remain as proposed. - (9) A licensee must have a written security plan maintained on the premises that adequately safeguards against theft, diversion, or tampering of marijuana items both on the premises and during transit. - (10) remains as proposed. - (11) A licensee must ensure general sanitary requirements are met on the premises to include: - (a) adequate and convenient hand-washing facilities; - (b) proper and timely removal of all litter and waste; and - (c) adequate and readily accessible toilet facilities that are maintained in a sanitary condition and good repair; - (d) prohibiting a licensee or licensee employee with a communicable disease, open or draining skin lesions, or any illness accompanied by diarrhea or vomiting from working on a premises until the condition is corrected if the individual has a reasonable possibility of contacting marijuana items; and - (e) assurance that the licensee or licensee employees wash hands thoroughly before starting work, prior to having contact with a marijuana item, and at any other time when the hands may have become soiled or contaminated. - (12) through (14) remain as proposed.